 Geoff Manaugh is a Los Angeles-based freelance writer and the author of A Burglar’s Guide to the City, on the relationship between crime and architecture.
 A Burglar’s Guide to the City was a New York Times-bestseller for two months, and, in 2016, was optioned for television by CBS Studios.
 According to Amazon.com, it was one of their “Best Books of 2016.”

-Manaugh regularly covers issues related to cities, design, crime, infrastructure, and technology for The New York Times Magazine, The Atlantic, New Scientist, The Daily Beast, Wired UK, and many other publications.
+Manaugh regularly covers issues related to cities, design, crime, infrastructure, and technology for The New York Times Magazine, The Atlantic, The New Yorker, New Scientist, The Daily Beast, Wired, Wired UK, and many other publications.

-His 2016 feature for The Daily Beast—about a Los Angeles bank robber allegedly sent overseas to plot heists against al Qaeda—is currently in development as a feature film for Sony Pictures’ Studio 8.
+His 2016 feature for The Daily Beast—about a Los Angeles bank robber allegedly sent overseas to plot heists against al Qaeda—was optioned for development as a feature film for Sony Pictures’ Studio 8.
 His 2017 profile of an experimental intelligence-gathering unit at the Los Angeles International Airport, published by The Atlantic, was optioned for development by Lionsgate Television.